section-engineering-education/engineering-education/content/articles/how-to-perform-parallel-computing-using-matlab/index.md

 Once this is done, we can see the number of workers we have for different stages.

-You can also can monitor the job by clicking on `monitor jobs`.
+You can also monitor the job by clicking on `monitor jobs`tab.
 It gives you the current status of your parallel pool as seen below:

 ![monitor jobs](/engineering-education/how-to-perform-parallel-computing-using-matlab/parallel_eight.png)